archivd/interview-prep/resources/markdowns/gen-ai_role_questions.md

     <summary><strong>Context window management</strong></summary>
     <br>
     <p>
     Managing an LLM’s context window, which sets the maximum number of tokens (words/subwords) for input and output combined, is crucial for maintaining answer quality and session coherence in real-world applications.
-As conversations or documents grow, older or less relevant context may be omitted (“context overflow”), causing loss of essential information and decreased response fidelity.
+As conversations or documents grow, older or less relevant context may be omitted ("context overflow"), causing loss of essential information and decreased response fidelity.
     </p>
     <p>
     Various strategies exist to optimize within these constraints.
 Prompt truncation cuts context from the oldest turns, but can miss important references.
 Dynamic context selection prioritizes recent, relevant, or salient data using heuristics or retrieval models.
 Chunking breaks long documents into manageable, semantically meaningful segments (overlapping windows help preserve continuity), and can feed only the most pertinent chunks.
 Summarization condenses previous context to free up tokens while retaining functional meaning.